signalogic/SigSRF_SDK/mediaTest_readme.md

 -l2 cmd line entry would correct this, removing the mediaMin warnings and ooo (out-of-order) in the packet log caused by duplication.

+<a name="CommandLineJitterBufferDepth"></a>
+#### Jitter Buffer Depth

+The -jN command line argument controls jitter buffer depth.
+Several command line examples are given in [Jitter Buffer Depth Control](#user-content-jitterbufferdepthcontrol) above. *Note that N must be given as a hex value, as it contains multiple fields.*

-<a name="PortAllowList"></a>
+<a name="CommandLinePortAllowList"></a>
 #### Port Allow List

--pN entry specifies a UDP port to add to the "allow list", a list of non-dynamic UDP ports (from 1 to 4095) that are normally treated as non-RTP ports by mediaMin when processing media streams.
-For example if you need to allow ports 3258, 1019, and 2233, you can enter:
+The -pN command line argument specifies a UDP port to add to the "port allow list", a list of non-dynamic UDP ports (from 1 to 4095; see NON_DYNAMIC_UDP_PORT_RANGE definition in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/includes/pktlib.h">pktlib.h</a>) that are normally treated as non-RTP ports by mediaMin when processing media streams.
+You can enter one or more ports to allow, for example:

+> -p 1234
+> <br/>
-    -p3258 -p1019 -p2233
+> -p3258 -p1019 -p2233

-on the mediaMin command line.

-Note that mediaMin will automatically discover media ports in SDP info and SIP Invite message packets, and if they are in the non-dynamic UDP port range, or in SIP port range (typically 5060 through 5082), add them to the port allow list.
+*Note that mediaMin will automatically discover media ports in SDP info and SIP Invite message packets, and if they are in the non-dynamic UDP port range, or in SIP port range (typically 5060 through 5082; see SIP_PORT_RANGE_LOWER and SIP_PORT_RANGE_UPPER definitions in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/includes/pktlib.h">pktlib.h</a>), add them to the port allow list.*

 #### Include Input Pauses in Wav Output

-The -dN cmd line options INCLUDE_PAUSES_IN_WAV_OUTPUT flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) includes input pauses as silence in stream group and individual (mono) wav outputs.
+The -dN command line argument INCLUDE_PAUSES_IN_WAV_OUTPUT flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) includes input pauses as silence in stream group and individual (mono) wav outputs.
 This applies when input of one or more streams in the group pauses, for example call-on-hold, packet push pause, etc. Input pauses are always accurately reflected in stream group RTP streaming output, but for wav output it's an option as pauses can become very large and increase file storage requirements.
 Notes:

 > * an "input pause" is formally defined as a packet gap where sequence numbers pause and then resume; i.e. no packets are lost.
 Lost packet gaps (i.e. missing sequence numbers) are handled by [pktlib](#user-content-pktlib) (packet repair, jitter buffer resync, etc) prior to [streamlib](#user-content-streamlib) processing.
 Lost packet gaps that can't be repaired by pktlib are handled in streamlib by FLC (Frame Loss Compensation), but only up to a limit (nominally around 180 msec)